-If you run a fairly “normal” business in the US, you’ll only really need to pay attention to the first two sections.
-You may also want to skim sections 3-5, but that’s just icing on the cake.
+If you run a business in the US, you’ll only really need to pay attention to the first two sections.
+You may also want to skim sections 3-5, but that’s icing on the cake.

-1. The sites in the “data-aggregators” section aren’t really citation sources, but they help you build citations, which is why I’m including them.
+1. The sites in the “data-aggregators” section aren’t really citation sources, but they help you earn citations, which is why I’m including them.

-3. All the sites are free to add your business to, with one exception (listed under the “Data Aggregators” section).
+3. All the sites are free to add your business to, with a few exceptions (which I note in the list).
 On the off-chance you try to list your business on one of the hundreds of other sites on this list and are asked to pay a fee, please let me know (in which case I’ll either note down that fact on the list or — more likely — remove the site from the list entirely).

 4. Red = the most important citations to gather for Google local rankings, regardless of your industry or location.

-5. When I write “verification required” next to one of the sites, that means you or the business owner or whoever’s in charge of citation-building has to go through an owner-verification process (usually by phone) in order to create your business listing on that site.
-It’s a pain, but generally it’s worth doing and takes maybe 5-10 minutes.
+5. When I write “verification required” next to one of the sites, that usually means that the business owner or someone in the company has to go through a verification process (often by phone) in order to create or gain access to a business listing on that site.

 US citation sources